IanVS/eslint-nibble/README.md

 is written.
 See the [eslint docs](https://eslint.org/docs/user-guide/command-line-interface#--cache-location) for more details.

+### `--rule`
+If you have so many failing rules that navigating the list is cumbersome, use this flag to filter down the rules that are displayed.
+Multiple rules can be included as comma-separated strings (e.g. `--rule semi,quotes`), or by using multiple `--rule` flags (e.g. `--rule semi --rule quotes`).

 ### globs

 You are not limited to directory and file names as arguments, you can also specify a glob pattern.